‘The Vet Life’ Returns For Another Family-Friendly Season On Animal Planet

 A post shared by Cy-Fair Animal Hospital (@cyfairah) on

 For those unfamiliar with how the trio got to where they are today, the three doctors became friends while they were attending Tuskegee University’s College of Veterinary Medicine.
-They met up again in Las Vegas, where they began their veterinary careers and eventually they decided it was time to own their own practice.
+They met up again in Las Vegas, where they began their veterinary careers, and eventually they decided it was time to own their own practice.
 They settled on Houston, which is where Dr. Ross is from and in 2015, they opened Cy-Fair Animal Hospital.
 They also have a mobile clinic that brings vital veterinary services directly to clients within the community.

 Hard work on a Sunday.
 A job well done for the city of Conroe. #cyfairanimalhospital #thevetlife